dtonon/oracolo/README.md

 `relays`: set a list of custom relays;
 `top-notes`: show N notes in a boxed format with cover image, zero to disable;
 `short-chars`: show short notes (kind:1) with more than X characters in a carousel, zero to disable;
+`topics`: let user navigate by topics, filtering articles by tags, empty to disable;

 https://github.com/dtonon/oracolo/assets/89577423/f71b8bc5-ecca-4a28-98fb-f3afe1d6698e